• Skip to primary navigation

 Brioche buns broken open to show fluffy interior served with homemade marmalade in a small jar with a silver spoon.

-Brioche pans
+Brioche Pans

 Traditionally, brioche buns are baked in fluted moulds (you can see them in the picture above).
 These fluted brioche pans are available on Amazon.
 Since many don't have access to these pans, you can also bake the buns in a muffin tin, as shown.
 You just won't get the fluted edge, but that's okay!
 For a full loaf, bake this bread in a loaf pan like this 8.5x4.5" gold touch pan from OXO on Amazon